cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

 ### Transaction Format

-It don't change the transaction format itself, but re-use the high bit of the exisitng 64bits nonce value to identify the lane, `0` being the default ordered lane, `1` being the new unordered lane.
+It doesn't change the transaction format itself, but re-use the high bit of the exisitng 64bits nonce value to identify the lane, `0` being the default ordered lane, `1` being the new unordered lane.

 ### Account State